-Morocco Sahara Desert Tour – Grand Trip of Morocco 15 Days – Imperial Cities Tour of Morocco – Morocco Grand Desert Trip
+Morocco Sahara Desert Tour – Grand Trip of Morocco 15 Days – Imperial Cities Tour of Morocco -Tour of Morocco from Casablanca to Marrakech

 - Day 1: Casablanca – Rabat

 - Day 2: Rabat – Meknes – Volubilis – Fes